-On MS-DOS, VMS, and the Atari ST the icode file produced by the linker now has the extension icx.
-For example, icont prog.icn produces an icode file named prog.icx.
-The extension need not be given when using iconx:
+On some systems, the icode file produced by the linker has the extension icx.
+For example, on MS-DOS, icont prog.icn produces an icode file named prog.icx.
+The extension need not be given when using iconx, as in: